yale-mgt-858-spring-2021/sql-joins-starter/09-most_sold_item/README.md

-What are the top ten best selling items by number of units purchased total?
+We would like to determine what items are the top ten best selling at the gift store.

+Please write a query that returns a product’s id, title, and the total quantity of that product sold (again, we will leave it to you to determine the relevant tables 🤪)

+Please name your columns `product_id`, `product_title`, and `sum`, respectively.

+You might find the following SQL constructs useful in your answer: `JOIN`, `SUM`, `LIMIT`

 Your results should look something like this:
 ```